What is Power BI administration?

 |Azure Active Directory (AAD) in the Azure portal||

 We hope this article gave you some quick insights into the job of the Power BI administrator, and the specific roles, tasks, and tools that are involved.
-We recommend the two topics below to deepen your understanding.
+We recommend the follow articles topics to deepen your understanding.